An extract from Stories in the Stars …

 So Collidi here is giving us an alchemical clue about an act of fertility that resulted in the birth of a talking wooden puppet.
 If so, this would make Pinocchio quite typical in that most mythological heroes come from the coupling of one human and one divine parent and like Enkidu in the Epic of Gilgamesh (who we will meet later) and Adam in Genesis, they are initially made of natural earthy materials, like wood or clay, which symbolises the pre-initiate stage.

-Pinocchio only wins through in end with the help of the Fairy with the Turquoise Hair who appears in the story on two occasions, just like the double-headed goddess Venus.
-This again is typical of many such heroes from Hercules to Jason, and Theseus to Ulysses, who are only able to conquer the terrifying monsters that they encounter with the help of a beautiful maiden.
+Pinocchio only wins through in the end with the help of the Blue Fairy who appears in the story on two occasions, just like the double-headed goddess Venus.
+This again is typical of many such mythological heroes – from Hercules and Jason to Theseus and Ulysses – who are only able to conquer the terrifying monsters that they encounter with the help of a beautiful maiden.

 The birth chart is, in effect, a map of your life and all the challenges you will have to face can be deduced from that map by an expert astrologer who will find the position of Saturn at your birth to be very telling, particularly if you are just reaching your thirties or are just past your mid-fifties or are in your late eighties.
 This is because Saturn returns every 29 years to the place it occupied in the skies at the time of your birth and its influence can be felt for a few years either side of the ages of 29, 58 and 87.